An open API service indexing awesome lists of open source software.

 ## The core concept

-SafeDI reads your code, validates your dependencies, and generates a dependency tree—all during project compilation.
-If your code compiles, your dependency tree is valid.
+SafeDI reads your code, validates your dependencies, and generates production and mock dependency trees—all during project compilation.

-Opting a type into the SafeDI dependency tree is simple: add the `@Instantiable` macro to your type declaration, and decorate your type’s dependencies with macros to indicate the lifecycle of each property.
-Here is what a `Boiler` in a `CoffeeMaker` might look like in SafeDI:
+Opting a type into the SafeDI dependency tree is simple: add the `@Instantiable` macro to your type declaration, and decorate each dependency with a macro that indicates its lifecycle.
+Here is what a notes app might look like in SafeDI:

 ```swift